Building HTML5 Components for Adobe Animate CC

 }

-This file defines the Video category and the single component it contains.
-The components array can hold multiple component definitions—other categories like jqueryui define dozens of components in one file.
+The components array can hold multiple component definitions—the jqueryui category defines dozens of components in one file.

-Iterating on component design: You can edit this file and reload Animate CC's Components Panel (Window → Components) to see changes.
-This makes experimenting with component definitions straightforward.
+You can edit this file and reload Animate CC's Components Panel (Window -> Components) to see changes immediately.

 How properties work

-The Video component defines 8 properties in its components.js file.
-These properties appear in Animate's Property Panel in the same order:
+The Video component defines 8 properties.
+These appear in the Property Panel in order:

-The property names use placeholder strings like PROP_SOURCE and PROP_AUTOPLAY.
-These get translated to human-readable labels using the locale file at .\HTML5Components\video\locale\strings.json:
+Property names use placeholder strings like PROP_SOURCE and PROP_AUTOPLAY.
+These get translated to human-readable labels via the locale file at .\HTML5Components\video\locale\strings.json:

 {